DIVERSIFY-project/sosie-results/README.md

 # sosie-results
-This repository contains all supplementary plots and data for our work on "Exploring Correctness Tradeoffs and Software Diversity from the Standpoint of Test Suites".
+This repository contains all supplementary plots and data for our work on (Automatic Software Diversity in the Light of Test Suites)[http://arxiv.org/abs/1509.00144].

 This work is currently under submission.